janhennings/TheSwiftStyleGuide/README.md

 ## Naming

-Use descriptive names with camel case notation for classes, methods, variables, etc. Struct, enum and class names should be capitalized, while method names and variables should start with a lower case letter.
+Use descriptive names with camelCase notation.
+Class and structure types should have UpperCamelCase names, while method names and properties should have lowerCamelCase names to differentiate them from type names.

 **Preferred:**